devfake/novus/README.md

 If you use `delete()` or `remove()`, novus will make a backup file in the `saves` folder.
 This folder is created in the beginning and is inside of your database folder.

-Pass `true` as parameter to avoid the softdelete.
+Pass `true` as parameter to avoid the soft delete.

 ##### Delete